mdias/rs_asio/README.md

 - Copy the DLL files to the game folder.
 - Modify the RS_ASIO.ini file to configure which ASIO driver to use, and which channels etc...
 - Make sure Rocksmith.ini is set to run with `ExclusiveMode=1` and `Win32UltraLowLatencyMode=1`.
 If in doubt, use default settings.
+- Make sure your interface clock is set to 48kHz.
+RS ASIO will try to request 48kHz mode, but your drivers may or may not allow this, so it might help setting it manually.
 - Extra: An RS_ASIO-log.txt file is generated inside the game directory which may help discover your ASIO driver name and diagnose issues.

 ### How to remove/uninstall